Hi, I’m Gail Marek.

 This sounds really boring, but one of the things I enjoy most is process improvement.
 That sounds so dry and un-loving but stick with me.
 Analyzing things to death is something that happens inside my mind as a by-product of just waking up in the morning.
 I’m constantly—and subconsciously—on the hunt for ways to improve things.

-The last frontier that required my insanely methodical, yet gentle touch, was my own health.
-My life was somewhat in order, but my health was a train wreck just a few short years ago.
+The last frontier that required my insanely methodical, yet quirky and gentle touch, was my own health.
+My life was organized, but my health was a hot mess.
 I’m happy to say that’s not the case any more!
-The condensed timeline of my story is below.
+Here’s the condensed timeline of my story.

 All throughout high school the same ‘sore spot’ on my leg would come and go.
 Nothing ever came of it, it would just be sore (like a black and blue mark) then the discomfort would fade.